netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

     ```
     ![colddrink-app](images/colddrink-app.PNG)

     **Note:** Please upload your TLS certificate and TLS key into hotdrink-secret.yaml.
 We have updated our security policies and removed SSL certificate from guides.
+(Hotdrink secret is common for hotdrink and colddrink app, you can opt to use different secret).
     ```
     wget https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/Unified-Ingress/manifest/hotdrink-secret.yaml
     ```